Friday, December 21, 2007

 There's an article on ESPN.com about some Duke students camping out for the Duke v.
 UNC women's game happening today.
 Now, let me make this clear: I understand that this article is primarily about the equal ground and respect that women's sports are getting at Universities, and I agree that it is a great thing and will not take anything away from women's sports.

-on given to the "harsh conditions" the Cameron Crazies endure, and all attempts I've made to get us some publicity goes south (pun intended).
+What irks me about this story and others like it is the attention given to the "harsh conditions" the Cameron Crazies endure, and all attempts I've made to get us some publicity goes south (pun intended).

 You've seen them before, articles talking about students fighting through the weather, true supporters of their team.
-Well, that same weather is the reason why the
+Well, that same weather is the reason why the Krzyzewskiville phenomenon is possible.

 Are they really enduring harsh conditions, as these reporters say?
 K-Ville is equipped with power outlets and both wired and wireless internet.
 The area they camp on is nicely finished grass, and if temperatures drop below freezing, line monitors can call a grace period - a time that everyone gets to return to the warmth but retain their place in line.
 Not to mention that during the day, 1 person can sit in line to represent a group of 12.